razbarda14/Youtube-clone-web-android/README.md

 **Drop `id_1` Index:**
 In case an `id_1` index appears in the `videomodels` collection in the `test` database (or the database you use), user will be limited to upload just a single video.
-The solution is dropping it using the following command in your MongoDB shell or MongoDB Compass:
+The solution is dropping it using the following command in your MongoDB Compass under Indexes or via MongoDB shell:
 ```bash
 use test
 db.videomodels.dropIndex("id_1")